EPA to issue power plant pollutant rule in 2011

 Under the Clean Air Act, EPA was required to control power plants' toxic air emissions by December 2002.
 However, the Bush administration fought the requirement and tried to de-list coal-fired power plants from the Clean Air Act provision that required plants to install mercury-specific pollution controls under the maximum achievable control technology approach.

-In 2005, the Bush Administration issued the Clean Air Mercury Rule, which would have created a cap-and-trade system designed to cut mercury emissions.
+In 2005, the Bush Administration issued the Clean Air Mercury Rule, a mercury plan that would have created a cap-and-trade system designed to cut mercury emissions.

 However, environmental groups challenged that rule, saying it wouldn't meet necessary emission standards.
 The federal appeals court in Washington, D.C., vacated the Clean Air Mercury Rule in February 2008, indicating the power industry remained subject to the requirement to control air toxics that are emitted and that EPA remained responsible for issuing rules governing such emissions.

-The industry filed an appeal with the Supreme Court, but the court rejected the petition.
-The environment and public health groups then filed the lawsuit to compel EPA to issue the air regulations.
+The industry filed an appeal with the Supreme Court, and 25 states urged the court to delay the rule, but the court rejected the petition.
+The environment and public health groups then filed the lawsuit to compel EPA to issue the air regulations, as the agency also weighed coal plant lawsuits of its own.

 "Power plants are the largest unregulated industrial source of air toxics.
 It is unconscionable that 19 years after the Clean Air Act of 1990, we still do not have air toxics controls on these large existing sources of pollution," James Pew of Earthjustice said in the release.
 "After years of litigating this issue, our groups look forward to a productive working relationship with the Agency as it finally develops these rules."